 We found 10 providers with an interest in gastrointestinal problems and who accept Aetna Silver near Chalfont, PA.

-Dr. Stuart Lubinski practices adult gastroenterology.
-Dr. Lubinski has indicated that his clinical interests include inflammatory bowel disease.
+Dr. Stuart Lubinski is a specialist in adult gastroenterology.
+He works in Rydal, PA and Doylestown, PA.
+Patient ratings for Dr. Lubinski average 3.0 stars out of 5.
+He has indicated that his clinical interests include inflammatory bowel disease.
 He is professionally affiliated with Abington Health.
-He obtained his medical school training at the University of Pennsylvania School of Medicine and performed his residency at a hospital affiliated with Johns Hopkins University.
-Patients gave him an average rating of 3.0 stars out of 5.
-Dr. Lubinski accepts several insurance carriers, including Coventry, Aetna HSA, and Coventry HSA.
-His practice is open to new patients.
+Dr. Lubinski takes Coventry, Aetna HSA, and Coventry HSA, as well as other insurance carriers.
+He is accepting new patients.
+He graduated from the University of Pennsylvania School of Medicine and then he performed his residency at a hospital affiliated with Johns Hopkins University.

 Relevant Interests: , inflammatory bowel disease